vgardrinier/ai-flashcards/README.md

 ## Deployment

-See the [Deployment Guide](deployment_guide.md) for detailed instructions on deploying the application to production environments.
+See the [Deployment Guide](DEPLOYMENT.md) for detailed instructions on deploying the application to production environments.

 ## Testing

 Run the automated tests to verify the application functionality:

 ```
+# Frontend tests
+cd frontend
+npm test

+# Backend tests
-cd backend
+cd rails_backend
-node src/tests/apiTests.js
+bundle exec rspec
 ```

 ## License